The Australian Government is now operating in accordance with the Caretaker Conventions pending the outcome of the 2022 federal election.

 The Australian Electoral Commission will start sending postal votes immediately after the declaration of nominations.
 Postal votes are expected to be sent from 26 April 2022.

 When do requests for postal votes close?

 Requests for postal votes will close on 18 May 2022.
 The Australian Electoral Commission recommends you apply for a postal vote as soon as possible to ensure there is enough time for it to be posted to you and returned to the Australian Electoral Commission by 3 June 2022.

 The health and safety of Australians overseas is our highest priority.
-Due to the COVID-19 pandemic, we are taking limited public appointments at this time.
 Our ability to provide some services may be limited.
 We will continue to prioritise consular services to those in genuine need.
 If you require urgent assistance, please contact our Consular Emergency Centre, Canberra (Australia): +61 2 6261 3305.

 Be sure to share your details with us so that we can keep you updated by email via [email protected]